 These wings are saucy and fantastic on their own!
 However, if you are having a party or perhaps need a refreshing drink to enjoy alongside them, I’ve got you covered.

-- For refreshment, chile beer sangria is a fun take on a cocktail for a crowd and it’s a little more festive than just cracking a beer!
+For refreshment, chile beer sangria is a fun take on a cocktail for a crowd and it’s a little more festive than just cracking a beer!
+If it’s a small group, whip up a simple gin and ginger ale cocktail.

-- Serving these wings as the opening act?
+Serving these wings as the opening act to main dishes?
 Follow it up with a build your own gourmet bbq burger bar!

 - 4 lbs chicken wings, broken down into drummettes and flats